wp-plugins/bridgedd/readme.txt

 == Installation ==

+1. Upload the _bridgedd.zip_ file via the Install Plugins interface
+2. If you have installed a PHP cache extension such as _APC_, _OPcache_, or _XCache_, temporarily disable it
-1. If a bridge plugin is installed, deactivate it
+3. If a bridge plugin such as _WP-United_ or _wp-phpbb-bridge_ is activated, deactivate it
-2. In a separate tab/window, log in to phpBB with your admin/founder account
+4. In a separate tab/window, log in to phpBB with your admin/founder account
-3. Upload the _bridgedd.zip_ file via the Install Plugins interface
-4. Activate the BridgeDD plugin
+5. Activate the BridgeDD plugin
-5. Enter the server path where your phpBB installation is located
+6. Select your phpBB installation in BridgeDD Settings

-BridgeDD will automatically integrate your two accounts.
-You can then close the tab/window to phpBB.
+7. Verify that the displayed URL and board preview are correct, and click **Save Changes**
+8. Select the remaining BridgeDD settings options, and click **Save Changes** again
+9. Close the tab/window to phpBB
+10. Re-enable your PHP cache entension

 == Frequently Asked Questions ==

-= The path to phpBB doesn't work.
+= BridgeDD doesn't work.
 Why? =
-The path must be server-based and not a URL.
-BridgeDD automatically provides the initial (difficult) part of this path.
+The most common cause of problems is trying to activate and configure BridgeDD while cache programs are active.
+In order to integrate phpBB with WordPress, BridgeDD makes a number of modifications to the filesystem and database of both phpBB and WordPress.
+Cache programs such as APC, OPcache, or XCache can interfere with this process.
+Please disable these programs before before activating and configuring BridgeDD.
+They can be safely enabled after BridgeDD is configured and running.

+= I selected my phpBB installation, but the URL and preview for my board are wrong. = This means that the settings for your phpBB board's URL are incorrect.
+Since you are already logged in with your admin/founder account, go to the phpBB ACP.
+Click the **Server Settings** link near the bottom of the left sidebar, and in the **Server URL Settings** block, enter the correct _Domain name_ and _Script path_ for your board and click Submit.
+Now refresh the BridgeDD Settings page in WordPress, and you should see the correct URL and preview for your phpBB board.

-= I entered the correct path to phpBB, but BridgeDD doesn't work.
-Why? = The WordPress and phpBB installations must be in the same domain.
+= I selected my phpBB installation, things seem to be OK, but BridgeDD doesn't integrate logins and logouts. = The WordPress and phpBB installations must be in the same domain, and WordPress must be able to save a cookie that phpBB can read.
 BridgeDD will not work if, for example, WordPress is installed at **http://mydomain.com** and phpBB is installed at **http://forum.mydomain.com**

 = Got more questions? =
 Ask them at the [**BridgeDD support board**](http://www.diondesigns.org/bridgedd/support/index.php).

 == Changelog ==

+= 1.2 =

+* Completely rewritten session integration, resulting in less memory usage and greater compatibility with WordPress plugins and phpBB MODS
+* Greatly improved method to select a phpBB installation
+* Includes the Recent Board Topics widget from BridgeDD Premium
+* Cleaned-up user interface
+* Russian and Ukranian translations - _by Maxim Tkachenko_
+* Numerous small bug fixes

 = 1.1.2 =

 First publicly-available version.
+Spanish, French, German, Japanese, Polish, Portuguese, and Italian translations - _by [**FextraLife**](http://fextralife.com)_

+== Upgrade Notice ==

+= 1.2 =

+Bridgedd 1.2 uses less memory than previous versions, is easier to configure, and now includes the Recent Board Topics widget from BridgeDD Premium!

 == Translations ==

 If you have translated this plugin into your language, feel free to post the PO file on the [**BridgeDD support board**](http://www.diondesigns.org/bridgedd/support/index.php).

-The following translations were done by [**FextraLife**](http://fextralife.com) and are currently available: _Spanish, French, German, Japanese, Polish, Portuguese, Italian_
+The following translations were done by [**FextraLife**](http://fextralife.com):
+_Spanish, French, German, Japanese, Polish, Portuguese, Italian_

+The following translations were done by Maxim Tkachenko:
+_Russian, Ukranian_